gvwilson/thirdbit/src/fiction/iffy/index.md

 His voice hardened.
 "Unfortunately,
-my counterpart in Halley would rather see Antarctica under direct Australian rule.
+my counterpart in Halley would rather see us all under direct Australian rule.
 In aid of this,
 he has invited the Australian Navy to take control of his territory and of the city of Halley.
 As we speak,